The Weekly Roundup: Networking Like a Pro

 Somewhere in the process I got an auto-generated rejection letter from the website.
 Clearly, the two sides do not compute.
 The process is still underway and I am still in the running.

 This situation perfectly illustrates the absolute necessity of networking as a key pillar of your job search.
 The website shut me down, but I knew someone who knew someone who knew the right person.
 It was only through relationships that I even got a shot at the job.
 If you are relying solely on applying to jobs through websites you are missing a huge piece of the strategy required to find your next job.
+Networking evokes plenty of reaction and emotion in all of us.
+Some cringe.
+Some feel a little sick.
+Some of us even panic.
+But networking doesn't have to be that hard.

 Yes, it's about shaking hands, business cards and a smile, but it's mostly about connection.
 It involves both maintaining the relationships with the people you already know and establishing them with people you've just met.
 It can happen in person, on social media, via emails or even phone calls.
 It starts with hello and evolves from there.